Hritvik111/Hritvik111/README.md

 # Hi there! 👋

-I'm Hritvik, a passionate Data Analyst from Boston.
+I'm Hritvik, a passionate Data Analyst.
 Welcome to my GitHub profile! 🚀

 ## About Me
 - 🔭 I’m currently working on a Data Analysis & SQL project.